How to buy flood insurance coverage

 What does a typical flood insurance policy cover?

-There are a couple of types of flood insurance, and what kind you have will dictate what’s covered.
+There are several types of flood insurance, and the kind you have will dictate what’s covered.

 Building property coverage